 What is Proliferation and Proliferation Financing?

-- WMD (Weapons for Mass Destruction) Proliferation refers to the manufacture, acquisition, possession, development, export, trans-shipment, brokering, transport, transfer, stockpiling, or use of nuclear, chemical, or biological weapons and their means of delivery and related materials (including both Dual-Use technologies and goods used for non-legitimate purposes).
+- WMD (Weapons of Mass Destruction) Proliferation refers to the manufacture, acquisition, possession, development, export, trans-shipment, brokering, transport, transfer, stockpiling, or use of nuclear, chemical, or biological weapons and their means of delivery and related materials (including both Dual-Use technologies and goods used for non-legitimate purposes).

 - Financing of Proliferation or Proliferation Financing (‘PF’) refers to the risk of raising, moving, or making available funds, other assets or other economic resources, or financing, to persons or entities for purposes of WMD proliferation, including the Proliferation of their means of delivery or related materials.